 Playing around while aboard a cruise ship, the Chipmunks and Chipettes accidentally go overboard and end up marooned in a tropical paradise.
 They discover their new turf is not as deserted as it seems.

-Jon Arbuckle travels to the United Kingdom, and he brings his cat, Garfield, along for the trip.
-A case of mistaken cat identity finds Garfield ruling over a castle, but his reign is soon jeopardized by the nefarious Lord Dargis, who has designs on the estate.
+Jon and Garfield visit the United Kingdom, where a case of mistaken cat identity finds Garfield ruling over a castle.
+His reign is soon jeopardized by the nefarious Lord Dargis, who has designs on the estate.

 Jennifer Love Hewitt,

-The Smurfs team up with their human friends to rescue Smurfette, who has been kidnapped by Gargamel since she knows a secret spell that can turn the evil sorcerer's newest creation - creatures called the Naughties - into real Smurfs.
+The Smurfs team up with their human friends to rescue Smurfette, who has been abducted by Gargamel since she knows a secret spell that can turn the evil sorcerer's newest creation - creatures called the Naughties - into real Smurfs.

 Neil Patrick Harris,

 57 of 86 people found this review helpful.

 Was this review helpful to you?